Joshua-Noakes1/gmeet-autojoiner/README.md

 Goto `localhost:3000` to access the frontend

-First and foremost, enter you Email Address and Password in the "Settings" section and click "Set"
+First and foremost, click settings then enter you Email Address and click "Save Account"

-Enter the meeting details in the "Gmeet Autojoiner" section and click "Submit"
+Enter the meeting details in the "Create Meeting" section and click "Save Meeting"

-Keep the nodejs process **RUNNING** and you will automatically join the meeting at the specified time.

-Use the "Delete meeting" section to Delete a meeting.
+Use the "Delete meeting" button to Delete a meeting.

 # Additional Info

-- **IMPORTANT**: The the webcam is enabled by default,  so if you plan to run this on your laptop, be sure to cover your webcam.
-One way to do this is to configure the laptop to not go into "sleep" mode  when the lid is closed.

 - If you host this locally, make sure that you laptop/PC doesn't sleep, or else this is not going to work.

-- The email, password, and meeting details are held in a variable.
-This means that whenever you restart the server, these variables are reset.
-So make sure to enter everything again if you restart the server.

-- By default, a chrome window is opened when joining a meeting.
-If you dont want the chrome window to open, go into app.js and change `HEADLESS=false` to `HEADLESS=true`

-- The process checks every few seconds to join a valid meeting.
-This is controlled by the `CHECKTIME` variable which is set to 10 seconds by default.
-Change that  variabel to change how often the procces checks for meetings to join.

 # Error resolving

 - Logs are enabled by default, so in any case there is an error check for logs
- - Retry count is set to 5, which can me changed as needed in lib/Gmeet.js::51:22

 ## Known errors

 - Invalid email passs
-   - Provide email/pass in env file or through gui
+  - Provide email/pass in data/account.json file or through gui
- - Unable to open chrome, try with no sandbox mode
-   - to resolve this just add `--no-sandbox` to lib/Gmeet::27:74 as a string

 # Disclaimer